rom1504/img2dataset/README.md

 This can then easily be fed into machine learning training or any other use case.

+If **save_metadata** option is turned on (that's the default), then .json files named 0.json, 1.json,... are saved with these keys:
+* url
+* caption
+* key
+* shard_id
+* status : whether the download succeeded
+* error_message
+* width
+* height
+* exif
+Also a .parquet file will be saved with the same name as the subfolder/tar files containing these same metadata.
+It can be used to analyze the results efficiently.

 ## API

 This module exposes a single function `download` which takes the same arguments as the command line tool: